rlfmendes/edge-gitops/README.md

 git pull

 # create a new dotnet WebAPI app
+# you can use any app name as long as it is PascalCaseAlpha
+# if you use a different app name, you will have to make the docker image public (bug)
+# you have to be an owner of github/retaildevcrews to do this
+#   or change ci-cd / autogitops.json to point to a ghcr that you control
+# if any of that is confusing, use TestApp
 flt new dotnet webapi TestApp

 # change to the testapp directory